eetorres/xmolview/README.md

 https://github.com/eetorres/xmolvis

-To compile xmolview the following two dependencies are needed:
+To compile xmolview or xmolvis the following two dependencies are required:

 Get the GPL open source MSMVTL template library from: https://github.com/eetorres/msmvtl, and add it to the include directory.